 Everyone at the Council is responsible for ensuring risks and opportunities are identified and managed at all governance levels.

-The table below explains the key roles and responsibilities to ensure risk management is effective within the Council, which includes:
+The table below explains in more detail the key roles and responsibilities to ensure risk management is effective, within the Council, with consideration given to the Constitution.